rsoiffer/Forge-of-Stars/character-creation.md

 Powers are a general term for all the special abilities your character has.
 They cover everything from basic actions to powerful spells.
 Most of character customizability comes from picking your character's powers.

-***Basic powers*** are shared across all characters.
-Your character can use all the powers listed in the Basic Powers part of Section 4.
+**Basic powers** are shared across all characters.
+Your character can use all the powers listed in the {% ref Basic Actions %} page. **Learned powers** are tied to particular power schools and must be learned before you can use them.

-***Learned powers*** are tied to particular power schools and must be learned.
-See the second half of this document, as well as the Power Descriptions document, for a full list of all Learned powers and their descriptions.

 All Learned powers are part of a power school, which is a group of many thematically-similar powers.
 There are a total of 30 power schools in Forge of Stars.
-See the {% ref Power Schools %} page for a full list of all power schools and their descriptions.
+See the [Power Schools](schools.html) page for a full list of all power schools and their descriptions.
 See the second half of this document for detailed information on each power school.

 Your character starts with 0 points in each power school.
 When you create your character, you split a number of points equal to your character level between the power schools.
 For example, if you have a level 5 character, you could choose to put 3 points in Telekinetic and 2 points in Duelist, or you could choose to put all 5 points in Battlesmith.
 The number of points you put into a power school is called your level in that school, and it determines how many powers you get from that school.
 Write your level in each power school on your character sheet.